41 Employee Retention Ideas (That Actually Work)

 2. Eat lunch together

 Eating together is the most basic of shared human experiences, and shared experiences create (often unlikely) friendships.
-About 65% of people maintain close friendships with at least one co-worker and having friendships at work is proven to lower staff turnover.
-If you observe close-knit teams, like firefighters, they always make a habit of eating lunch together; bonding over food is a way to increase the chances of forming new relationships and a way to strengthen existing ones.
+About 65% of people maintain close friendships with at least one co-worker, and having friendships at work has been proven to lower staff turnover.
+If you observe close-knit teams like firefighters, they always make a habit of eating lunch together; bonding over food is a way to increase the chances of forming new relationships and a way to strengthen existing ones.

 3. Measure employee happiness